redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/README.md

 ## Demo duration

-The demo can take between 90 and 120 minutes (closer to 120 min.) with no breaks.
+The demo takes at least 120 minutes with no breaks.
 If you have time, a break after each main section is recommended.

 ## Lab Architecture